drchase55/NNU_nih_python_jrc/README.md

 - Tutorial 2: Jupyter Notebooks  *how to navigate these tutorials*
 - Tutorial 3: AzureML  *how to start using a cloud computer*
 - Tutorial 3b: AzureML *CloudLab details*
 - Tutorial 4: GitHub 4 You *how Git and Github can be useful for you as a bioinformatician*
-- Tutorial 5: Git
+- Tutorial 5: Creating & Using a Github account
--
+- Tutorial 6: Using GitHub as a FAIR data solution

 **Submodule 1 - Foundations of Python**

 Learn core concepts, diverse applications, introductory algorithms, ethical considerations, and data challenges.